SecurityWorks/ockam/examples/app/portals/README.md

 If you're interested in contributing to the app's Swift or Rust code, we add new [good first issues](https://github.com/build-trust/ockam/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) every week and love helping new contributors.
 Join us on the [contributors discord](https://discord.ockam.io/).

-# Step-by-Step: Everything that happens to establish an Encrypted Portal
+# Step-by-Step: How an end-to-end encrypted Portal is estavlished